AlessandroRodrigo/AlessandroRodrigo/README.md

 - 👯 I’m looking to collaborate on **open source projects**

-- 💬 Ask me about **react, vue, svelte and best practices in frontend**
+- 💬 Ask me about **react, vue, svelte, best practices, patterns and architectures**

 - 📫 How to reach me **alessandro.fresneda84@gmail.com**